simplex-chat/simplex-chat/simplex-messaging.md

 to correlate senders and recipients, it would require access to connections records on the server.

-## Establishing the simplex connection via SMP server
+## SMP procedure

-This is explained using participants Alice (the recipient) who wants to receive the messages from Bob (the sender).
+The SMP procedure of creating a simplex connection on SMP server is explained using participants Alice (the recipient) who wants to receive the messages from Bob (the sender).

-To do it Alice and Bob follow these steps:
+To create a simpelex connection Alice and Bob follow these steps:

 1. Alice creates a simplex connection on the server:
    1. decides which SMP server to use (can be the same or different server that